 Classes are held on a monthly, weekend-intensive schedule.

 Instruction by highly qualified faculty in an environment with state-of-the-art technology and the opportunity to complete classroom experiences in a single weekend each month make this program a must for working nurses interested in advancing their careers.
-After completion of 47 units (35 units of theory and 12 units of clinical practice) the graduate receives a Master of Science in Nursing (MSN) degree as a family nurse practitioner.
+After completion of 48 units the graduate receives a Master of Science in Nursing (MSN) degree as a family nurse practitioner.

-The next available semester for the FNP program is Spring 2018.
+Students enroll in this program in the Spring and Fall semesters.
 Download the HNU Department of Nursing philosophy statement here and the mission statement here

 Click here to view learning outcomes for this program.